uozuAho/where-is-moon/readme.md

 tell where the moon is now, and where it's going to be in the future.

 # todo
-- start the sim at 'now'
-    - correct moon orbit
 - add time controls
     - speed, pause
-- fix light: should be spot/point from sun, not directional
+- fix moon orbit position so that it's correct relative to real time
 - tilt moon, incline orbit
 - rotate moon